The 9am meeting that proves biology beats discipline

 Intermediate types: Fall somewhere in the middle, with more flexibility but still experience circadian peaks and troughs.

-Schmidt and colleagues found that when chronotype and task timing are misaligned, performance decrements of 15-30% are typical across multiple cognitive domains [1].
+Schmidt and colleagues found that when chronotype and task timing are misaligned, performance decrements appear across multiple cognitive domains including attentional control, executive functioning, and memory [1].
 Evening chronotypes experienced productivity deficits not from a lack of discipline, but from biology being out of sync with morning-heavy schedules by design.

 You can’t change your chronotype through discipline or routine adjustments.
-Roenneberg and Merrow’s 2016 review in Current Biology showed you can shift it slightly – roughly 30-60 minutes – through light exposure and consistent sleep timing [8].
+Roenneberg and Merrow’s 2016 review in Current Biology showed you can shift it slightly through consistent light exposure and sleep timing [8].
 But a night owl will never become a natural early riser, and trying costs productivity.

 Knowing your chronotype tells you when your brain peaks across the day, but within those peaks, your focus operates on shorter cycles that most people never learn to recognize.